apollo994/NC_scripts/README.md

 \
 Run this script to use chromatin-chromatin interaction data (PCHiC) as gene to variant assignment method.
 The additional arguments are the interaction table and the interaction threshold, for more detail see [here](https://github.com/apollo994/NCtools/tree/master/NCtool_scripts)
+If you are working on the farm you will find PCHIC intercation data in `/NCBoost/PCHIC_data`.
 ```
 ./NCBoost_scripts/ncboost_annotate_PCHIC.sh /pathto/inF.tsv /pathto/outF.tsv \
                                             /PCHIC_data.txt \